osstorres/meli/README.md

 If you request this URL again, it will be responded through the Redis cache.

+### 🎰 Fast Api metrics in house (product - lambda)

-To visualize metadata statistics of requests (application level).
+To visualize all metadata statistics of requests (application level).

   ```sh
 ❯ curl -X POST "http://localhost:9000/2015-03-31/functions/function/invocations" \